-Junior Marshals are selected based on their class rank.
-Approximately 20 top students are chosen during their junior year.
-Duties include assisting the school at assemblies, parent evenings, special occasions, and graduation.
+Junior Marshals are selected to apply based on their academic standings and leadership potential.
+The number of students are chosen during their junior year based on the needs of the current senior class.
+Duties include assisting the school at special events and graduation ceremonies.
 It is a top academic honor for members of the junior class.